ovh/docs/pages/platform/databases/redis_01_capabilities/guide.fr-fr.md

 - Username
 - Keys (such as "cached:*")
 - Categories (such as "@set")
-- Commands (such as "-@all +get")
+- Commands (such as "+ping +info +echo +get +set")
 - Channels (such as "*")

+You can follow the official Redis documentation about Commands: <https://redis.io/commands/>.

+Here is the list of unsupported commands:

+- bgrewriteaof
+- cluster
+- command
+- debug
+- failover
+- migrate
+- role
+- slaveof
+- script
+- eval
+- evalsha
+- acl
+- bgsave
+- config
+- replicaof
+- lastsave
+- save
+- shutdown
+- monitor

+> [!primary]
+>
-Update of user ACLs is allowed only via API.
+> Update of user ACLs is allowed only via API.
+Follow this [guide](https://docs.ovh.com/fr/publiccloud/databases/redis/acls/) to learn more.

-You can follow the official Redis documentation about users and ACL: <https://redis.io/topics/acl>.
+>

 ## We want your feedback!